garrandall/popular-music-data/tracks/candy-to-me-eddie-holland.md

 ---
 One lump of sugar don't compare
 To the sweetness of my baby's love and care
-She's candy to me, ooh ooh, sweet candy to me
+She's candy to me, oh oh, sweet candy to me
 She's sugar, she's spice, everything that's nice
-Ooh ooh, sweet candy to me, ooh
+Oh oh, sweet candy to me, oh

 She's got a lotta lovin' just for me
 Honeydrippin' kisses that sting like a bee